 Tender and delicious, this Slow Cooked Balsamic Chuck Roast is full of rich, savory flavors with a hint of sweetness.
 The beef is slow cooking, so this process also helps get it tender and suck in all of the flavors from the balsamic vinegar, garlic and herbs, leading to a filling, homey meal.
-Serve it over mashed potatoes, rice or with vegetables for a complete and hearty dinner.
+Serve it over mashed potatoes, rice or with vegetables for a fill-you-up and hearty dinner.

-What You’ll Love About This Balsamic Chuck Roast:
+Why You’ll Love This Balsamic Chuck Roast:

 Key Ingredients: